Brownsyne T. Edmonds

 Brownsyne T. Edmonds, MD, MPH, MS, is an obstetrician-gynecologist and health services researcher at Indiana University School of Medicine.
 She is an Associate Professor of Obstetrics and Gynecology and also serves as an Assistant Dean for Faculty Affairs, Professional Development, and Diversity.
 She is nationally and internationally recognized for her work in disparities, shared decision-making, and periviable care.
 Much of her motivation is driven by her goals to eliminate health disparities, advance social justice, and promote professionalism and humanism in the care of the underserved populations.
 Dr. Tucker Edmonds focuses her efforts in the Office of Diversity Affairs on faculty development for populations underrepresented in medicine, developing programming to help junior faculty of color advance professionally in the Indiana University School of Medicine community.
 She was the 2015-2017 Norman F. Grant/American Board of Obstetrics and Gynecology Fellow of the National Academy of Medicine.
 She received her bachelor and medical degrees from Brown University, earned a Master’s in Public Health from Harvard School of Public Health, completed her residency at Duke University, and earned a Masters in Health Policy Research from the University of Pennsylvania.

-Wendy Gordon, CPM, LM, MPH, is an associate professor and chair of the Department of Midwifery at Bastyr University in Kenmore, WA.
-She also provides clinical care as a licensed midwife through Center for Birth Midwives in Seattle.
-Ms. Gordon's teaching interests include the provision of excellent midwifery care in home and birth center settings; the role of racism in perinatal health disparities; the development of critical thinking skills; and the ability to translate and evaluate research.
-Ms. Gordon serves as the president of the board of directors of the Association of Midwifery Educators (AME), is active in the Midwives Association of Washington State (MAWS) as a member of the Data Committee, and is also a member of the Practice Committee Workgroup for the National Association of Certified Professional Midwives (NACPM).
-Ms. Gordon is pursuing a Doctor of Midwifery degree through Jefferson University in Philadelphia and will graduate with the first cohort in August 2019.
+Wendy Gordon, DM, MPH, CPM, LM, is an associate professor and Chair of the Department of Midwifery at Bastyr University in Kenmore, WA.
+She is also in active practice as a licensed midwife at Center for Birth Midwives in Seattle.
+Dr. Gordon's teaching and research interests include the provision of midwifery care in home and birth center settings; the role of racism in perinatal health disparities; and the ability to translate and evaluate research.
+Dr. Gordon serves as the president of the board of directors of the Association of Midwifery Educators (AME), is active in the Midwives Association of Washington State (MAWS) as a member of the Data Committee, and is also a member of the Practice Committee Workgroup for the National Association of Certified Professional Midwives (NACPM).
+Dr. Gordon holds a BS in Chemical Engineering, an MPH from Oregon Health & Sciences University with a focus in health disparities, and a Doctorate in Midwifery from Jefferson University in Philadelphia.

 Marian F. MacDorman